 Traditional back surgery is performed in a hospital environment.
 The surgeon makes a large incision, around 5 to 6 inches in length, and moves the back muscles away from the spine to gain access to the slipped disc.
 Recovery can take months and can be quite painful, during which time prescription pain medication may be required.

 If you’ve considered slipped disc surgery, there is an alternative to traditional open back procedures.
 Laser Spine Institute offers minimally invasive procedures that are performed in an outpatient setting.
 Our procedures have been very successful in treating slipped or herniated discs, spinal stenosis, bone spurs, and many other spinal conditions.
-To learn more about our innovative procedures, contact Laser Spine Institute today and request a free review your MRI or CT scan.
+To learn more about our innovative procedures, contact Laser Spine Institute today.